CellProfiler/CellProfiler-Analyst/README.txt

   table, as well as the table ID (if present), image ID, and object ID columns.
 * When scoring, you may now choose to score a subset of your experiement by selecting a filter defined in your properties file.
-* Areas can now be summed when scoring instead of object counts by specifying which column of your per_object table should be used for areas in the properties file field "area_scoring_column".
+* Areas can now be summed when scoring along with object counts by specifying which column of your per_object table should be used for areas in the properties file field "area_scoring_column".
 * Thumbnails are now loaded in the background, so you can fetch thumbnails,